 Top 10 Classroom Rules to Make Students Happy and Successful

 Therefore, the rules should be simple and clear for the students to comprehend.
 Moreover, the rules should be well-defined so that students know the scope of the rules clearly.
-They should also be enforceable (e.g., “Have self-respect” can neither be easily enforced in class nor does it have much to do with classroom activities).
-In addition, having them displayed in the class serves as a gentle reminder of appropriate behavior to the students during all classroom activities.
+They should also be enforceable and reasonable.
+Keeping the rules displayed in class will serve as a gentle reminder of appropriate behaviour during classroom activities.

 What are the rules for a successful classroom?

-The rules may vary from class to class depending upon various factors, such as the class strength, the age group, the potential of students and their I.Q. level.
-The following general rules help any class form a routine and maintain discipline
+The rules may vary from class to class depending upon various factors such as class strength and age group.
+But here are a few general rules to follow in any class to maintain a routine and ensure discipline.

 1.Politeness towards others:

-Most educational institutions focus on the development of the 21st-century skills from an early age, one of which is communication.
-Students need to learn how to communicate in a polite manner to maintain a calm atmosphere in the class, even during activities such as discussions, debates, and group projects.
+Most educational institutions focus on the development of 21st-century skills from an early age, one of which is communication.
+But this communication needs to be polite.
+The classroom atmosphere should be calm even during activities such as discussions, debates, and group projects.

 Raise your hand, keep your voice down.
 Sometimes, in a class, students are eager to ask or answer questions and start shouting or making noise.
-Therefore, it is important to inculcate the habit of raising hands to instill politeness in a student and prevent interruptions between the lecture.
-It is equally important for students to lower down their voice while working on a project, or when the teacher is absent so that other classes are not disturbed.
+The habit of raising hands before interrupting the class need to be inculcated in the student.
+It is a mark of politeness.
+Students should also learn to talk in low voices in the absence of a teacher or while working on group activities.

 2. Punctuality is the golden rule: